Future Secotan Alliance Events

 In the Spirit of Wingina 2: Our Women…Our Words…Our Water

 Join us for two days as we explore Chief Wingina’s Secotan Alliance and general indigenous environmental history.
 This year we focus on and celebrate the unique leadership roles of our women yesterday and today…all through the diverse use of interactive education, performing and musical arts, language and film…FREE!
+(Event appropriate for ages 16 and up)

-Please Pre-register for this event.
-Pre-registration starts March 1, 2025
+Pre-register for this event.
+CLICK HERE

 Friday & Saturday May 30-31, 2025 | Outer Banks, NC